 A civil action may be brought in the name of the people of the State of California to abate a public nuisance.
 Code Civ.
-Proc., § 731; Gov. Code, § 26528
+Proc., § 731; Gov. Code, § 26528 nuisance.
+To qualify, and thus be enjoinable [or abatable], the interference must be both substantial and unreasonable."
+Acuna at 1105.
+It is substantial if it causes significant harm and unreasonable if its social utility is outweighed by the gravity of the harm inflicted.
+Id.

 "[P]ublic nuisances are offenses against, or interferences with, the exercise of rights common to the public."
 (People ex rel.
 Gallo v.
-Acuna (1997) 14
+Acuna (1997) 14 Cal.4th 1090, 1103) "Of course, not every interference with collective social interests constitutes a public